 From an ebrary press release:

-Key features and benefits of the ebrary platform include the following:
+Key findings of the survey include the following:

 About ebrary (www.ebrary.com)